vamsikrishna1007/Vamsikrishna1007.github.io/Readme.txt

 Coding Best Practices: I believe in writing clean, maintainable code.
 I follow industry-standard coding practices to ensure the quality and reliability of my projects.

 What You'll Find Here
 In my GitHub portfolio, you'll discover a collection of projects that highlight my journey through the world of machine learning and software development.
-Whether it's enhancing computer vision models for object recognition, building sentiment analysis tools for natural language processing, or diving into the intricacies of neuroscience data, I'm always up for a coding challenge.
+Whether it's enhancing computer vision models for object recognition, building sentiment analysis tools for natural language processing, I'm always up for a coding challenge.